 TIP: If you’re not sure about your model, read our guide to find out what iPhone you have.

-To make it easier for you to check whether your iPhone has NFC and what it can use it for, we made the following table:
+To make it easier for you to check whether your iPhone has NFC and learn what you can use it for, we made the following table:

 NOTE: By the way, if you were wondering where the iPhone NFC antenna is, it’s located towards the top of your iPhone’s back, in the top bezel.
 That’s why we told you to “hold the top of your iPhone near the contactless reader” in the previous paragraph. 🙂